 Elevator(s)

 Smoke control systems

+Fire stopping

 Emergency power/generator

 Emergency lighting

+Change of use or hazardous storage

 Suggestion 5: Uniform life safety verification checklist criteria for use during the milestone inspection(s):

 If the building has a fire sprinkler system, request a copy of the annual fire sprinkler test report.
+Verify that the fire sprinkler system is inspected annually by a licensed fire sprinkler contractor and has a current inspection tag signed and dated.
+Also verify current annual inspection tags on the fire sprinkler system backflow preventer and fire pump if the fire sprinkler system is equipped with those features.

 If the building has a fire alarm system, request a copy of the annual fire alarm test report.
+Verify that the fire alarm system is inspected annually by a licensed fire alarm contractor and has a current inspection tag signed and dated.

+Check for the presence of an in-building radio enhancement communication systems, and verify that the system is inspected annually by a licensed fire alarm contractor and has a current inspection tag signed and dated.

+Check the building for the presence of standpipes in the stairwells, unobstructed access to fire department connections (FDC’s) for both the sprinkler system and the standpipes, and verify that there are unobstructed fire hydrants in proximity to the FDC connections and within 500 feet of all sides of the building.

 If applicable, verify that the hood fire suppression system is tagged and inspected by a state licensed fire suppression company.

-Verify that all exist ways and exit stair enclosures are clear and unobstructed.
+Verify that all exit corridors and exit stair enclosures are clear and unobstructed.

+Verify that smoke control systems are present, operable, and tested on an annual basis in high-rise building stairwells and building atriums at a minimum.
+Note the type of any smoke control systems that are present and obtain copies of most recent inspection records.

+Observe firestopping at joints and penetrations in rated walls and floors that are readily accessible including stairwell enclosures, penetrations of vertical shafts, and exposed floor ceiling assemblies in mechanical and electrical rooms at a minimum.

 Verify that all fire extinguishers are inspected annually by a licensed fire extinguisher company and have a current inspection tag signed and dated.

-If the building has an emergency generator, request a copy of the test report of the emergency generator (maintenance records, load test results)
+If the building has an emergency generator, request a copy of the test report of the emergency generator (maintenance records, load test results).

 If the tenant space contains emergency lighting, verify that they have been maintained in working order.
 The lights shall operate on normal electrical power and on battery backup power.